b06901089/pokemon-space-invader/README.md

 - Download the images for Hong Bao from [here](https://witpop.itch.io/sprite-pack-hred-envelope-icons).
 Extract it and put it under `img/`

 - Dwonload the images for other sprites from [here](https://clockworkraven.itch.io/raven-fantasy-icons).
-Extract it and put it under `img/`

-Extract it and move `64x64/` under the root `Free - Raven Fantasy Icons/` folder.
+Extract it and put it under `img/`.
+Move the subfolder `64x64/` to be directly under the root `Free - Raven Fantasy Icons/` folder.

 ## Running the game